-Amazon has other platforms available to sell physical products:
+Amazon also has other platforms available to sell physical products:

-- Merch by Amazon - A print-on-demand platform for shirts and other merch
+- Merch by Amazon - A print-on-demand platform for shirts and other merchandise.

-- Amazon Handmade - This platform is similar to Etsy for handmade and unique items
+- Amazon Handmade - This platform is similar to Etsy for creatives who sell handmade and unique items

 Each platform has its own login.
 Be sure to research the correct platform before opening your account.